jaegeste/fem-course/docs/02_installation_erste_schritte.en.md

 In this course, using ANSYS tools for geometry creation — **DesignModeler** or **SpaceClaim** — is **not recommended**.
 These tools are suitable for basic geometry creation and simplification, but they are significantly less powerful than full-featured CAD systems like **PTC Creo**.

 !!! info "Importing geometry"
     Geometry is imported via right-click on **Geometry → Import Geometry**.
+    If geometry has already been imported, the label changes to **Replace Geometry**.

 !!! warning "Important"
     Do not double-click on **Geometry** unless editing in an ANSYS tool is intended.